axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 This document explains how to link custom tokens on Sui to other chains using the Interchain Token Service (ITS).

-For detailed design specifications and architecture, see **[ARC-1: ITS Hub Multi-Chain Token Linking](https://github.com/axelarnetwork/arcs/blob/main/ARCs/ARC-1.md)**. <!-- skip-check -->
+For detailed ITS design specifications and architecture, see **[ARC-1: ITS Hub Multi-Chain Token Linking](https://github.com/axelarnetwork/arcs/blob/main/ARCs/ARC-1.md)**. <!-- skip-check -->

 The token linking feature enables: